 Yellowstone National Park served up an unfortunate reminder of just how wild “the wild” can be when a bison took a wrong step and ended up in the scalding waters of Grand Prismatic Spring.
-Onlookers were stunned as the bull slipped into the 160-degree pool and couldn’t escape.
-Despite popular myths, the spring isn’t acidic enough to melt things—just hot enough to turn a bison into an unintentional stew.
+Onlookers were stunned as the bull slipped into the 160-degree pool and sadly couldn’t escape.
+Despite popular myths, the spring isn’t acidic enough to melt things—just hot enough to turn anything that wanders too close into an unintentional stew.
+Nature can be brutal, for sure.

 Photo credit: Louise Howard via Yellowstone Through the Lens